Typically yes. You'll need to show proof of insurance even for temporary tags.

 Since states procedures for this differ greatly, we would recommend that you check with your state's Department of Motor Vehicles to find out your state's process is for obtaining paper plates and if you must have car insurance already in place to get this type of tag for your vehicle.

-If you are shopping around to buy a car, use CarInsurance.com to shop for insurance and automatically find the best rates available.
+If you are shopping around to buy a car, compare car insurance quotes as well.
 We offer multiple company insurance rates for personal auto insurance and the ability to purchase from one place; we are ahead of other online insurance companies.